BluesNote1/brutemix/README.md

 USAGE:

-  Reads all words from file (seperated by new lines) and generates all possible 2-words/3-word combinations to stdout
+  Reads all words from file (seperated by new lines) and generates all possible 2-words/3-word permutations to stdout

 SYNTAX: